Best Hot Cross Buns Recipe for Easter

 Chocolate Hot Cross Buns Variation

-- omit the spices and substitute 2 teaspoons of dutch process cocoa powder.
+- omit the spices and substitute 2 teaspoons of dutch processed cocoa powder.

 - omit sultanas and add 200gm chocolate bits.